croz-ltd/dpcmder/README.md

 ## Helpful notes for Windows users

-DataPower Commander uses [tcell](https://github.com/gdamore/tcell) Go package for cross platform interactions with text terminals.
-This package provides great cross platform terminal support however there are few limitations:
+DataPower Commander uses [tcell](https://github.com/gdamore/tcell) Go package for cross-platform interactions with text terminals.
+This package provides great cross-platform terminal support however there are few limitations:

 > Windows console mode applications are supported.
 > Unfortunately mintty and other cygwin style applications are not supported.